aallali/aallali/README.md

 	</ul>
 	<li><b>Data science/Ai:</b></li>
 	<ul>
+		<li><a href="https://github.com/aallali/Leaf-Diseases-Classification">Leaffliction</a>: computer vision applications related to plant leaf diseases.
+It encompasses tasks such as image dataset analysis, data augmentation, image transformations, and image classification to address various aspects of plant health in the context of leaf diseases. </li>
 		<li><a href="https://github.com/aallali/gomoku">Gomoku</a>: build a strong gomoku player engine </li>
 		<li><a href="https://github.com/aallali/Total-perspective-Vortex">Total-perspective-Vortex</a>: create a brain computer interface based on electroencephalographic data (EEG data) with the help of machine learning algorithms.</li>
 		<li><a href="https://github.com/aallali/ft-linear-regression">ft-linear-regression</a>:Price Predictor, python implementation of Linear Regression (basic concepts of Data Science)</li>